Kenny Scharf: Here to Stay

-AJC: They do have a happiness in them with the bright colors.
+AJC: They do evoke happiness, with the bright colors.
 I don't even know how to phrase it.
 It's a lot of positive energy they give off.

-Kenny Scharf: Well, thank you.
-I mean, if I'm gonna contribute something into the world I want to put good energy out there, and I want to improve things.
-It's not like everything I do is all about happy and fun because right here behind me these are about fracking and the petroleum industry, but it's full of joy.
-They're fracking gas monsters and it's not their fault.
+Scharf: Well, thank you.
+I mean, if I'm gonna contribute something into the world, I want to put good energy out there, and I want to improve things.
+It's not like everything I do is all about happy and fun.
+Because, right here behind me, these are about fracking and the petroleum industry, but it's full of joy.
+They're fracking gas monsters, and it's not their fault.
 They're just being released into the beautiful rainbow environment that they're destroying.

 AJC: What reactions do you enjoy to the work?

-Kenny Scharf: For instance, back in my early days I shared a studio with Keith Haring, and he just became really famous while we were living together, so people were coming over night and day, and they had to walk through my art to get to his, and it was literally like my art was a white wall.
-It wasn't there, so that's an example.
+Scharf: For instance, back in my early days, I shared a studio with Keith Haring.
+And he just became really famous while we were living together.
+So people were coming over night and day, and they had to walk through my art to get to his.
+And it was literally like my art was a white wall.
+It wasn't there.
+So that's an example.

 Scharf met Haring when they were both students at the school of visual arts in Manhattan.
-They became close friends, and spent countless nights together at the now legendary Club 57, a 1980's answer to Andy Warhol's Factory.
-With a vibrant artistic community behind him Scharf's creativity knew no boundaries.
+They became close friends, and spent countless nights together at the now legendary Club 57—a sort of 1980s answer to Andy Warhol's Factory.
+With a vibrant artistic community behind him, Scharf's creativity knew no boundaries.

-Kenny Scharf: You could be in a band, you could be performance artist, you could be a painter, you could be a filmmaker all at the same time.
+Scharf: You could be in a band, you could be a performance artist, you could be a painter, you could be a filmmaker, all at the same time.
 There was nobody saying, "You need to focus on one thing."

-Kenny Scharf: I thought to have cartoons in the art world is a no-brainer.
+Scharf: I thought to have cartoons in the art world is a no-brainer.
 I'm not the first one that did it.
-I mean, pop artists were doing it, and I thought that ground was broken way before me, yet I encountered a lot of resistance, and maybe because my cartoon use wasn't ironic.
-Pop art is taking that and looking at it from a distance and saying, "Oh, that's art."
-I'm just saying this is me, and this is coming from me.
+I mean, pop artists were doing it, and I thought that ground was broken way before me.
+Yet I encountered a lot of resistance, and maybe because my cartoon use wasn't ironic.
+Pop art is kind of taking that and looking at it from a distance and saying, "Oh, that's art."
+I'm just saying, "This is me, and this is coming from me."

 AJC: Without the snarkiness.

 But Scharf was too serious about his style to give up on it.
-Since coining the phrase pop surrealism in 1981, he's persisted and has been embraced sporadically over the years, a spot in the Whitney Biannual here, a solo show at the Dali Museum there, but never the deluge of affection he would see bestowed on so many of his contemporaries, most notably Keith Haring and Jean-Michel Basquiat.
+Since coining the phrase "pop surrealism" in 1981, he's persisted and has been embraced sporadically over the years—a spot in the Whitney Biennial here, a solo show at the Dalí Museum there, but never the deluge of affection he would see bestowed on so many of his contemporaries, most notably Keith Haring and Jean-Michel Basquiat.

-Kenny Scharf: I had to sell my friends' work to survive, and I was doing bartering.
+Scharf: I had to sell my friends' work to survive, and I was doing bartering.
 I was bartering my dentist, my landlord.
+I was like...
 I did it.
-I mean, I had to do it.
+I managed to do it.

 AJC: It was a lot?

-Kenny Scharf: Yes it was, and not only did I have that to deal with, but all my friends pretty much died, so I was like oh you didn't die.
+Scharf: Yes it was.
+And not only did I have that to deal with, but all my friends pretty much died.
+So I was like, "Oh, you didn't die."
 I felt like that.
-I felt like I was being punished for not dying with the rest of my group, so not only did I have my own pain of losing my friends.
+I felt like I was being punished for not dying with the rest of my group, so not only did I have my own pain of losing my friends, I...
+My career was...

 AJC: You were being punished for surviving?

-Kenny Scharf: I felt like I had a baby, and I had to throw it in the gutter, and walk and just drive away.
-It was really hard, but what I did learn was important and really good for me was when that whole thing ended I was broke, I left my art career for two years in a way to work on it, thinking it was gonna be a huge hit, and so I'm back here, and I'm like, you know what's so great?
-When you make a painting, you don't have to get anybody's approval, so that gave me a real kick.
+Scharf: I felt like I had a baby, and I had to throw it in the gutter, and walk, and just drive away.
+It was really hard.
+But what I did learn was important and really good for me was, when that whole thing ended, I was broke.
+I kind of left my art career for two years, in a way, to work on it, thinking it was gonna be a huge hit.
+And so I'm back here, and I'm like, "You know what's so great?
+When you make a painting, you don't have to get anybody's approval."
+So that gave me a real kick.

 AJC: You really have.

-Kenny Scharf: You won't find me complaining 'cause I don't and I won't.
-Stick to your thing, and just keep doing it, and you will prevail, and I think I'm hopefully thinking I'm not a young whipper snapper anymore.
+Scharf: You won't find me complaining, 'cause I don't and I won't.
+It's just, stick to your thing, and just keep doing it, and you will prevail.
+And I think—I'm hopefully thinking—I'm not a young whipper snapper anymore.

-Kenny Scharf: I'm not an old man, and I've got plenty left in me, but I'm hoping that maybe I will be accepted as here to stay.
+Scharf: I'm not an old man, and I've got plenty left in me.
+But I'm hoping that maybe I will be accepted as here to stay.